*Price includes a six-pack of a delicious frosty adult beverage.

 Improving trigger pulls usually works as one of, or a combination of three methods:

-What we’ll be doing is very simple; AR-15s are notoriously easy to work on if you have just a touch of mechanical skill and patience.
-If you don’t have it and would like a better trigger pull, bring the gun to a local gunsmith and he will be very glad to help you get your gun safely back in your hands with a great trigger pull.
+What we’ll be doing is very simple.
+AR-15s are notoriously easy to work on if you have just a touch of mechanical skill and patience.
+If you don’t have that, and would like a better trigger pull, bring the gun to a local gunsmith and he will be very glad to help you get your gun safely back in your hands with a great trigger pull.

 To engage in this fun, you’ll need just a few basic things.
 First, you’ll need sandpaper.
-I went to the local Wal-Mart, to the automotive body work section, and picked up a pack of 3M 600 grit sandpaper and a variety pack that has 1000, 1500, 2000, and 2500 grit sheets.
-These were $3.97 per pack.
-You’ll also need a brass or steel pin pinch of 1/8″ diameter (a good hardware store should have these. get the straight ones, not tapered or center-punch) and a hammer, and some light gun grease.
-The beer is for afterwards and entirely optional. :)
+I bought a pack of 3M 600 grit sandpaper from Wal-Mart.
+A variety pack has 1000, 1500, 2000, and 2500 grit sheets.
+These are under $10.00 per pack.
+You’ll also need a brass or steel pin pinch of 1/8″ diameter (buy a 9-piece gunsmithing set), a hammer, and some light gun grease.
+The beer is for afterwards and entirely optional.

 Here, you can see the hammer fully forward.